motantawi/motantawi/README.md

 ### What I currently Do

-- 🔭 I’m currently solving javascript problems at @Codewars
+- 🔭 I’m currently developing an educational platform called @Ajwaab
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 📫 How to reach me: mustafa.tantawy12@gmail.com.
 - 😄 Pronouns: MrDev, Mustafa, Coder.